mpstark/SPT-DynamicMaps/KNOWN_ISSUES.md

 ## Known Issues

-- There is no current way to view BSG's original maps
 - Maps are relatively low resolution due to long load times and concerns about GPU memory usage
 - Maps and map labels could be better aligned
 - Out of raid maps do not contain any quest markers